Our story so far

 In 1983, nearly one in five young people in Melbourne’s Inner North were out of work, as traditional employment opportunities in textile, clothing and footwear industries were rapidly disappearing.
 A collective response to this decline came from the local councils of Brunswick, Coburg, Fitzroy and Northcote, who established the Inner Northern Group Training (INGT), a not-for-profit organisation to provide young apprentices with employment opportunities.

 In 2007, IntoWork resolved to establish the Inner North Community Foundation to contribute to local vitality and prosperity in perpetuity.
-It pledged a commitment of $5 million to the corpus over 10 years, as well as covering Foundation overheads, for granting to local initiatives which strengthen pathways to employment for people in the inner north.
+It pledged a commitment of $5 million to the corpus, as well as covering Foundation overheads, for granting to local initiatives which strengthen pathways to employment for people in the inner north.
 To date direct operational support is valued at over $1.8 million.

 Significant early funding support was received from the Victorian state government, the Portland House Foundation and several private donors, all seeking to match the substantial investment of the founding organisation, IntoWork.